masonzhang21/time-warden/README.md

 The `manifest.json` for the extension is located in `public`.
 The `"https://*/*"` permission is needed.
 Time Warden assumes that all watched sites have the `https` protocol.

 ## Building the Project
 This project was bootstrapped with the following [live reloading for React Chrome Extensions kit](https://github.com/hk-skit/chrome-extension-starter-kit), which, as the name suggests, provides live reloading while developing Chrome Extensions.
 To start, run `npm run build` and load the `build` folder as the unpacked extension.
 Then run `npm run watch`.
+Any changes made will now instantly take into effect!

 The extension is the zipped `build` folder.